HeiwaRyuu/Training-Git-Codes/README.md

-Training Git Codes (add, commit, branch, branch -d...)
+Training Git Codes (add, commit, branch, branch -d...).
+This way i can better understand how git and github interact with each other.